momalave/myUpscaler/README.md

-Next, git clone the repository (currently, the repository is private.
+Next, git clone the repository (Currently, the repository is private.
 If access is needed, please send a request to momalave@gmail.com):
 ```sh
 git clone https://github.com/momalave/myUpscaler.git
 ```